MediciHouse07/Learning_Records/CA_SO_GameTheory.md

 - TBRT
 - the solution is compact
+- compactness, TBRT together with the concept compactness, and the solution is compact, appreciate together

 # (AGT1E12) [Game Theory] Solving Second Price Auction with Complete Information: All Equilibrium